-Reporting to the Project Director, the Evaluation Manager will be responsible for overseeing the monitoring and evaluation of each of the funded grant activities.
-The Evaluation Manager has overall responsibility for managing data collected as part of the evaluation and will perform data analyses as well as provide support to staff conducting data analyses.
+The Senior Program Evaluator will be responsible for overseeing the monitoring and evaluation of each of the funded grant activities.
+The Senior Program Evaluator has overall responsibility for managing data collected as part of the evaluation and will perform data analyses as well as provide support to staff conducting data analyses.

 - Design, conduct, and report the results of program evaluations for all grant-funded activities.

 - Develop the systems and identify the data needed to measure progress toward initiative specific programmatic goals as well as conduct outcome evaluations.

 - Identify opportunities for more efficient or impactful evaluation activities, including the use of existing longitudinal, administrative, or programmatic datasets.